jitendra-meena/WebSocket/README.md

 Other Projects
 The Channels project is made up of several packages; the others are:

-Daphne, the HTTP and Websocket termination server channels_redis, the Redis channel backend asgiref, the base ASGI library/memory backend
+#Daphne, the HTTP and Websocket termination server
+#channels_redis, the Redis channel backend
+$asgiref, the base ASGI library/memory backend

+@jitendra-meena